 Craving can be insidious.
 It won’t go on forever, it will stop.
 If you stick with it, you’ll be able to quit.” -Dr Wynn Owen.

-Watch the interview with Dr Wynn Owen about withdrawals here.
+For more, watch the interview with Dr Wynn Owen about withdrawals.
 You can also explore our website to find out ways to quit and support after quitting.

 Author: